paulkienitz/SPARE/README.md

 > **`newElementID`**:  the DOM ID of the element within the downloaded page which will be the source of the replacement content.
 If you don't provide any value, then it puts the entire content returned by the URL into your target element.
 This is only appropriate if the server is set up to return fragmentary pages, instead of complete ones with `<html>` tags.
 If a complete page is received, it will use the content of the `<body>` tag.

 > **`postData`**: values to be sent to the URL as form arguments, which must be already formatted suitably.
 If null or undefined, it requests the page with a simple GET; to do a POST with no arguments, pass `""`.
 Note: at present SPARE supports only form-urlencoded data, not multipart posts, so you can’t do file uploads.
+(I intend to add a formatting helper for that encoding.)

 > **`callbackContextData`**: an arbitrary object which is passed as the first argument to whichever of `onSuccess` or `onFailure` is invoked, so you can give them some information about the context in which they were called.

 > **`onSuccess`**: a function to be invoked after the new content is successfully loaded.
 If you pass a string, it will be executed with `eval`.
 If it's a function object, it will be passed the `callbackContextData` value.
 If defaulted, no action is taken aside from updating the content of your target element.
 Any exceptions that occur in invoking it will pass through uncaught.
 You can set a default value globally by assigning the function to the global variable **`SPARE.onSuccess`**.

 > **`onFailure`**: similar, but invoked if there's a failure in loading the new content.
 Again, the first argument is your `callbackContextData` value.
-The second argument passed to it is an HTTP result number, such as 404 for page not found, and the third is the text of the error message received  If the onFailure argument is not given, the default failure behavior is to navigate the browser window to the URL passed in.
+The second argument passed to it is an HTTP result number, such as 404 for page not found, and the third is the text of the error message received.
+If the onFailure argument is not given, the default failure behavior is to navigate the browser window to the URL passed in.
 That is an appropriate fallback if you're just using AJAX to smooth transitions during normal navigation, but  will not be useful if the server is returning only fragmentary pages.
 Again, exceptions are not caught.
 You can set a default value globally by assigning the function to the global variable **`SPARE.onFailure`**.  *NOTE*: the error number may also be negative, if SPARE fails to use the content after a successful download:
->> -1 means that newElementID was not found in the downloaded content
+>> -1 means that newElementID was not found in the downloaded content,
->> -2 means the content could not be parsed as HTML
+>> -2 means the content could not be parsed as HTML,
 >> -3 means an unexpected exception was caught in processing the content.
 >> 0 is also possible, with null or meaningless text.
 Requests do sometimes fail with no explanation available.
 This can happen, for instance, when making a forbidden cross-site request.